 Welsh Rarebit is so quick and simple to make for brunch

-I spent a good while debating whether the cheese or the bread is the most important part of Welsh Rarebit, but there’s no right answer to that question.
+I spent a good while debating whether the cheese or the bread is the most important part of this easy brunch idea, but there’s no right answer to that question.
 The cheese provides the punch of flavor, but the bread is crucial to the texture of the dish.

 Let’s start with the cheese.
 This recipe uses 100% strong Cheddar cheese because it gives the Welsh Rarebit an incredibly rich taste.
-It’s also a cheese that many stock in their refrigerator, so it’s a great starting point for a recipe.
+It’s also a cheese that many stock in their refrigerator, so it’s a great starting point for a cheese on toast recipe.

 But there are many alternatives you can use.
 Other hard English cheeses to try are double gloucester, cheshire, red leicester and lancashire.
-You can mix and match until you find one that gives you the richness, saltiness and tang that you like.
+You can mix and match different types of cheeses until you find one that gives you the richness, saltiness and tang that you like.

 This Welsh Rarebit recipe can be easily tweaked to tailored to your preference